 Click here for a complete printable list of all the zero point foods.

-Here are some of the possible zero point foods for you to choose from:
+Here are some of the possible zero point foods for you can eat:

 - Vegetables like spinach, cucumbers, tomatoes, salad, and zucchini (all members get zero point non-starchy veggies)